 Bay Farm Special Programs

-The degree to which the arts are fully integrated into the curriculum is a unique feature of Bay Farm.
-Each child experiences art, music and drama—at a developmentally appropriate level—with specialists who offer students avenues of expression and technical skills that go beyond what is possible in the traditional classroom.
+The degree to which our special programs are fully integrated into the curriculum is a unique feature of Bay Farm.
+Each child experiences art, music, Spanish, library, agriculture, and shop—at a developmentally appropriate level—with specialists who offer students avenues of expression and technical skills that go beyond what is possible in the traditional classroom.

 Students become familiar and comfortable working with a variety of materials (pencil, crayon, paints, clay, wood, cardboard) in various techniques (two- and three-dimensional).
 There is an increase in eye-hand coordination.
 Art provides a means of enjoying the creativity of others as well as their own.
 They develop an understanding of the life of other cultures, and of their own, as seen through art.

 Bay Farm’s innovative agriculture program puts our students in direct contact with the plant and animal kingdom.
 By living next to the life cycle, our students have the unique opportunity to learn in authentic, hands-on, significant ways.
 From planting seeds as a toddler to learning about the resources of farming and agriculture, to creating a micro-economy as middle schoolers, our students are able to intersect with nature at their developmental levels.
 They are actively engaged in all aspects of the program from caring for goats, composting, planting fruits and harvesting vegetables, tending our orchard, budgeting for expenses, and more.